 She was certainly far, FAR more dog than I ever bargained for.
 After two weeks, completely frustrated and in tears, we started a pros and cons list on whether we’d be able to keep this intense, high-energy wild beast.
 The cons list was lengthy, and – sadly – there wasn’t a single entry on the pros side.
 Still, I’ve never given up on an animal.

-It’s hard to know where to begin to describe the amazing girl Matea has become through the proper guidance and leadership … and lots of training.
-What I have learned from this girl in the ten years we have shared has been truly life-altering.
-She’s a superb companion and a brilliant teacher.
-She was my service dog when I was laid up for a year-long recovery for a shattered ankle, and she continues to be our right-hand around the house … sometimes being too helpful!
-But mostly, she’s my best friend.
+It’s hard to know where to begin to describe the amazing girl Matea became through the proper guidance and leadership … and lots of training.
+What I ultimately learned from this girl in the 14 1/2 years we shared was truly life-altering.
+She was my companion, my best friend, and the most brilliant of teachers.
+She was my service dog when I was laid up for a year-long recovery for a shattered ankle, and throughout our time together she was always my right-hand around the house.

 Wirehaired Pointers are NOT for the average dog owner.
 They require constant adaptation to their phenomenal drive, and creative thinking in answering their need for exercise – mental and physical.